galaxyproject/galaxy-hub/src/admin/config/nginxProxy/index.md

 nginx is a lightweight http server designed with high performance proxying in mind.
 The public Galaxy sites ( [Main](Main) and [Test](Test)) use nginx to proxy rather than Apache for its simple, fast load balancing and other features.

-Galaxy should _never_ be located on disk inside nginx's <tt>root</tt>.
+Galaxy should _never_ be located on disk inside nginx's `root`.
 By default, this would expose all of Galaxy (including datasets) to anyone on the web.

 ## Basic configuration